ibrahemhamdy1/fawryinternship/3-docker/README.md

     To run multiple copies of a Compose file on the same host, you can set a custom project name using the `-p` or `--project-name` command-line option or by using the `COMPOSE_PROJECT_NAME` environment variable.

 These interview questions can also be helpful in your viva (oral) examination.

+44. **Docker add and copy

+    In the context of file operations, the terms "copy" and "add" are often used interchangeably, but they can have slightly different meanings depending on the context:

+    1. Copy: It refers to the action of duplicating a file or directory.
+When you copy a file, you create an exact replica of the original file with a new name or in a different location.
+Both the original file and the copied file exist separately.

+    2. Add: Adding a file typically means including it in a specific location or context.
+In software development, the term "add" often refers to adding a file to a version control system like Git, which tracks changes to files over time.
+When you add a file to a Git repository, you are including it in the repository's history and making it part of the project.

+    To summarize, "copy" involves creating a duplicate of a file, while "add" typically refers to including a file in a specific context, such as adding it to a version control system.